xiomaraquinonez/Blog/index.md

 ## Tuesday, 1/21

 Today, I made changes to the Drawing App.
 I added game instructions and a clear button.
 I did this by changing the sizing of the canvas and by including new functions such as clearcanvas.
 I used HTML, CSS, and JavaScript for this.
 The game can be played [here.](https://xiomaraquinonez.github.io/drawing-app-2/)

+## Tuesday, 1/28

+I am beginning to work with APIs.
+I began by watching a video and completing some readings to learn more about what APIs are, what they do, and the kind of APIs that I can work with.
+API stands for Application Programming Interface and works to allow applications to communicate with one another.
+I am following the instructions on this [website.](http://apionrails.icalialabs.com/book/chapter_two)